NetApp/eseries-perf-analyzer/README.md

 ## Quickstart Guide

-You'll need to have Docker (1.13.0+) and Docker-Compose installed in order to get started.
-[Installation](https://docs.docker.com/install/)
+You'll need to have Docker 17.05.0-ce+ and Docker-Compose installed in order to get started [Installation](https://docs.docker.com/install/).
+You'll also need GNU Make installed (`yum/apt install make`).
 The storage-systems to be monitored must be defined in the 'collector/config.json' file.
 There is an example file located at collector/config.sample.json for your reference.
 You may also choose to add the systems to Web Services manually, as detailed below.

-Once Docker is installed and the storage-systems are configured, run the start.sh script.
+Once Docker is installed and the storage-systems are configured, run `make run`.
 Within a few minutes, all dependencies should be retrieved, installed, and started.

 When you run this script, it will prompt you for a confirmation on whether or not you wish to continue and allow the script to